By Nikki Wilson, PharmD, MBA, Director of Pharmacy Product Development, Coventry

 Given the inherent murkiness surrounding a patient’s response to treatment for opioid use disorder it’s critical to remain vigilant for the possibility of relapse.
 That’s why detoxification alone remains an insufficient and easy-to-topple treatment.
 A relapse-prevention program is essential.
 This can include a variety of measures beyond MAT including hypnosis, relaxation techniques, or acupuncture.
 Psychosocial treatments can help patients hone their coping skills, change their environment, engage in further counseling, and perhaps group therapy, 12-step, or other self-help programs.
 For these types of recovery support services to work, it’s important to put in place a plan for long-term follow-up.
 That’s the surest way to help reduce the likelihood of relapse.

 While there are numerous considerations, what remains clear is that whatever method a clinician leans on to help an injured worker, it’s important to engage in regular and frequent follow-ups, careful monitoring, and support.

 Next week, my colleague Kate Farley-Agee, Vice President of Network Products, will walk through aspects of specialty networks that focus on opioid misuse treatment.

 About Nikki Wilson

-Coventry offers workers’ compensation care-management and cost-containment solutions for employers, insurance carriers, and third-party administrators.
+Coventry offers workers’ compensation, auto, and disability care-management and cost-containment solutions for employers, insurance carriers, and third-party administrators.
 With roots in both clinical and network services, Coventry leverages more than 35 years of industry experience, knowledge, and data analytics.
-As a part of the specialty division of Aetna our mission is returning people to work, to play, and to life.
+Our mission is to return people to work, to play, and to life.
 And our care-management and cost-containment solutions do just that.
 Our networks, clinical solutions, specialty programs, and business tools will help you focus on total outcomes.